MichaelWehar/Navigating-A-Virtual-World-Without-Visuals/README.md

 - **(2012-2013)** The project demo was created by Michael Wehar.
 - **(December 2016)** The project repo was made public.
-- **(February 2017)** Hunting feature was added by Jesse Hartloff so that the blue circle would slowly move towards the player.
+- **(February 2017)** Hunting feature was added by Jesse Hartloff so that the blue circle would slowly move towards the user.